matn7/Google-Platform-Notes/system-expert/SystemDesign.md

 - A sharding key for a set of databases is suboptimal.
 - A hashing function for a set of destination servers is suboptimal.
-- The system's workload is naturally skewed.
+- The system's workload is naturally skewed (nierównomierne).

 **Q29: The following statement is correct:**

-- With asymmetric encryption, the private key is used to encrypt data and the public key is used to decrypt it.
+- With asymmetric encryption, the private key is used to decrypt data and the public key is used to encrypt it.

 **Q30: The following statement is correct:**